PinkSoso/clinic-study-dropout-analysis/README.md

 3. Build **visualizations** to identify patterns.
 4. Train a **machine learning model** to predict dropout risk.
 5. Present findings with key takeaways and retention strategies.

-## 📌 Why This Matters

-Improving participant retention in clinical trials has real-world impact:
-- Faster and more cost-effective trials
-- More reliable results
-- Quicker access to life-saving treatments

-With this project, we aim to contribute towards smarter, AI-assisted clinical research practices.

-Project Main Files:
-ClinicalTrialsModel.ipynb

-## 🚀 Author

-**Sonia/Dipti/Mary**